What is a Spine Tumours?

-Spine tumours can be either secondary (ie spread from elsewhere) or primary (ie tumour occurring in the spine or spinal cord/nerves itself).
-They can sometimes be picked up incidentally or present with a wide variety of symptoms.
-It is important to always maintain a high degree of suspicion in patients with a previous history of cancer as the spine is a common site for tumour metastases (spread of the tumour).
-As there are many considerations for treatment of the spine, it would be prudent to seek a medical consult for those with spine tumours.
+It is important to always maintain a high degree of suspicion in patients with a previous history of cancer as the spine is a common site for tumor metastases (spread of the tumor).
+As there are many considerations for treatment of the spine, it is imperative to seek a medical consult for those with spine tumors.

 Figure: Tumour deposit in the spine causing a fracture (pathological fracture) and compression of the spinal cord

 Before receiving treatment, an accurate diagnosis is needed to determine the severity of your case.
 Diagnostic tests can include MRI or CT scans, blood tests, biopsies, and even PET scans.
 These can help the doctor accurately determine the problem region, and the intensity of the cancer tumors.

 Upon consultation and diagnosis, the appropriate treatment will be suggested to you, depending on your case.
 There are various kinds of surgical procedures that can be done depending on the severity of the tumors, ranging from minimally invasive methods to more extensive ones.
 Some of these can include:

 - Surgery to correct spinal fractures caused by tumors

 - Laminectomy (surgery to decompress the nerve that is compressed by the tumor)

 - Corpectomy (removal of parts of or the whole spinal tumor)